wasaCheney/wasaCheney.github.io/_posts/2020-03-22-awesome-features-in-libreoffice.md

 together.
 The number would be transformed into the corresponding character by LO automatically.
 Awesome!

-I also found another command `ctrl + shift + U + xxx`, where `xxx` is the unicod number, but it does not work for me.
+I also found another command `ctrl + shift + U + xxxx`, where `xxxx` is the unicode number, but it does not work for me.

 Look for the unicode-character table?
 Try the
 [wiki page](https://en.wikipedia.org/wiki/List_of_Unicode_characters)!

+P.S., if in the VIM environment, try `ctrl + V` and then `U`, final `xxxx`, such as ≡ ▁ ▂ ▃ ▄ ▅ ▆ ▇ █ ▉ ▐ ░ ▒ ┑┕ ┠